Brandon Lowe Player Props: Rays vs. Yankees

-The Tampa Bay Rays, including Brandon Lowe (.128 batting average in his past 10 games), battle starting pitcher Jhony Brito and the New York Yankees at Tropicana Field, Friday at 6:40 PM ET.
+On Sunday, Brandon Lowe (.171 on-base percentage in past 10 games, 135 points below season-long percentage) and the Tampa Bay Rays play the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 1:40 PM ET.

-In his previous game, he went 1-for-4 with a double and two RBI against the Pirates.
+In his most recent game he had a hitless showing (0-for-4) against the Yankees.

 Brandon Lowe Game Info & Props vs. the Yankees